Getting Smart About Paying for College: A Step-By-Step Guide

 Navigating the many facets of paying for college can be challenging.
 If you have a student approaching college age, there are certain steps you can take to make sure you are saving properly and getting the best deal on their education.

-Over the last 30 years, the cost of a college education has soared by more than 500 percent, far outpacing not only the consumer price index but nearly doubling the national surge in medical costs.
-Throw in plane tickets, room and board, and other expenses, and the annual bill to attend an elite university can easily exceed $200,000 for a four-year program.
+Between 1980 and 2020, the cost of a college education has soared by more than 169 percent, far outpacing not only the consumer price index but nearly doubling the national surge in medical costs.
+Throw in plane tickets and other expenses, and the annual bill to attend an elite university can easily exceed $200,000 for a four-year program.
 It’s not just parents who are concerned about paying for college.
-Studies show that over 60% of grandparents provide some sort of financial aid to grandchildren – and almost half of these grandparents contribute to an education fund.
+Studies show that over 94% of grandparents provide some sort of financial aid to grandchildren – and almost half of these grandparents contribute to an education fund.

 Paying For College: Let’s Get Started